 The consequences of an administrative hearing suspension depend on your record in Hazelwood, MO and beyond:

-- First DWI Offense: Results in a 90-day suspension, with eligibility for a Restricted Driving Privilege in the Hazelwood, MO area after 30 days.
+- First-Time DWI/DUI Offense: This results in a 90-day license suspension and you could be eligible for a Restricted Driving Privilege in Hazelwood after 30 days.

 Since the burden of proof is minimal—just proving it’s more likely than not that you were intoxicated—navigating this hearing alone could jeopardize your license, job, and daily freedom in and around Hazelwood, MO.